I Have An 85% Risk Of Breast Cancer — & I'm Running For Office Because Of It

 When only white men filled the room to discuss the future of women’s health insurance, we took a hit.

-When Donald Trump signed an executive action to reinstate the Global Gag Rule, banning federal funding for international nongovernment organizations that offer safe abortion access, we took a hit.
+When Donald Trump signed an executive action to reinstate the Global Gag Rule, banning federal funding for international nongovernment organisations that offer safe abortion access, we took a hit.

 And the hits will keep coming.